QianGaoProject/handsontable-practice/README.md

 ## Built With

-* use React for JavaScript functionality
+* Use React for JavaScript functionality
 * Use redux for state management
 * Use typescript
 * Use webpack to create the project instead create-react-scripts